Strawberry Field History

 But looking back here in Liverpool who would have known all those years ago that a little boys playground in Beaconsfield Road which has many similarities to so many other large houses and gardens throughout Liverpool providing little havens for youngsters at that time to enjoy and explore and adopt as secret gardens and build dens and climb trees would provide such inspiration and worldwide.

 In 2005 the Salvation Army home closed but re-opened again shortly afterwards as a prayer centre called ‘The Boiler Room’ which closed later on.....
 Then 14 yrs later in Sept 2019 a new centre was opened with an interactive exhibition of the history of the children's home and John Lennon's life.
 This together with landscaped gardens and the original gates on display now provides a lasting memorial and celebration of John Lennons life from early beginnings.
+The gates and pillars today on Beaconsfield Road are replica gates and the original driveway has been incorporated into part of the new landscaping.
+One of the main aims of the centre is a STEPS to WORKS programme to help young people with learning and social difficulties to find a job.
+This is assisted by other supportive groups called FREE EXPRESSION with teams for arts and crafts and music projects.
+The artwork shown is one such example of a collaborative project with team ideas which has an important message of PEACE central to the Salvation Army's aims.

 For more information visit: www.strawberryfieldliverpool.com